-The prognosis following surgery depends on many factors, including which lung is removed; the type and stage of a patient's cancer; gender; and the patient's age and health.
 Approximately 60 percent of patients struggle with shortness of breath for up to six months following surgery, as the remaining lung gradually takes on the work of two lungs.
 The risks for any surgical procedure include adverse reactions to medication, bleeding and infection.

-Despite the risks, successful pneumonectomy (or extrapleural pneumonectomy) surgery can greatly improve the quality of life for lung cancer or mesothelioma patients by reducing the debilitating symptoms of their disease, while adding several months to their lives.
 In the U.S., the immediate survival rate for left lung removal is between 96 and 98 percent, and for right lung removal, between 88 and 90 percent (because of greater risk of complications involving the stump of the cut bronchus).

 View our resources for patients and familiesGet Help Today